 These beliefs and practices migrated with Congolese immigrants and slaves and became a southern tradition in many neighborhoods.
-The colorful trees are fun and playful and have made their way across the U.S. into a host of communities.
+The colorful trees are fun and playful and have made their way across the United States.
 Making a bottle tree for garden protection and interest is an easy and wacky way to make your landscape stand apart from the rest.

 Tips on Making a Bottle Tree for Garden Art

 There are no hard and fast rules on building a bottle tree.
 Bottle trees are supposed to be funny expressions of your garden personality.
 You can go traditional and choose the blue bottles, which may be difficult to collect, or simply use a range of colored bottles.

 If you have a dead tree in your yard, prune the branches into an appealing scaffold and closer to the trunk, then simply hang the bottles as you wish along the limbs.
 A welded frame of rebar or iron bars works well if you have no dead trees in the landscape.
 You can also erect a thick post and adorn it with smaller sticks at attractive intervals around its form.